Jurassic World: Fallen Kingdom: Marketing

-A six-second clip from the film was released on November 22, 2017.
-The first trailer was teased for release on November 30, but was later confirmed to be incorrect.
-Several teaser trailers and a behind-the-scenes featurette of the film were released in early December, before the release of a full-length trailer on December 7.
+The film's title and first poster were unveiled on June 22, 2017.
+A six-second clip was released five months later.
+A full-length trailer debuted on December 7, 2017, preceded by several teaser trailers and a behind-the-scenes featurette of the film.

 That month, Universal launched a website for the Dinosaur Protection Group.
 It included miscellaneous information about the group and its effort to save the island's dinosaurs, as well as a video featuring Howard, Pineda and Smith as their characters.
 The website also explained that Isla Sorna, the second island of dinosaurs featured in earlier films, is no longer inhabited.
-The website was created by Chaos Theorem, a creative digital storytelling company created by Jack Anthony Ewins and Timothy Glover, who worked previously on the Masrani Global website for Jurassic World along with their team Manuel Bejarano, Samuel Phillips, Ross Lane & Jaroslav Kosmina.
+The website was designed by Chaos Theorem, a creative digital storytelling company founded by Jack Anthony Ewins and Timothy Glover, who worked previously on the Masrani Global website for Jurassic World along with their team Manuel Bejarano, Samuel Phillips, Ross Lane and Jaroslav Kosmina.
 Trevorrow and Chaos Theorem also created a website and campaign for "Extinction Now!" (the antithesis to the Dinosaur Protection Group), which was launched shortly before the film's release.
 The campaign included a found-footage clip of a Tyrannosaurus loose in San Diego, a reference to The Lost World: Jurassic Park.

 A second trailer aired during Super Bowl LII on February 4, 2018.
-A 30-second teaser trailer was later released on April 13, followed by the full trailer on April 18.
-Several of the trailers and commercials for the film included scenes from the ending that depict the Tyrannosaurus rex and the Mosasaurus now loose in the world.
+A 30-second teaser trailer was released on April 13, followed by a full trailer five days later.
+Several of the trailers and commercials included scenes from the film's ending that depict the Tyrannosaurus rex and the Mosasaurus now loose in the world.
 This frustrated Trevorrow, who preferred not to show such scenes before the film's release.